This post was originally published in 2021

 Chinatown: 727 N Broadway #125

 Had it not been for this list, I would not have discovered this gem of a place.
-Scoops is an LA-based chain, founded by Tai Kim.

-Tai Kim went to Cordon Bleu school in Portland, Oregon, where he specialized in ice cream and cheese.
+Founder Tai Kim went to Cordon Bleu school in Portland, Oregon, where he specialized in ice cream and cheese.
 After he graduated, Tai was interested in trying new things and expanding his palate, and that’s when he realized ice cream would be the perfect medium for that.

 THIS article by Thrillist is so interesting and I highly recommend you read it!
 Here are a few cliff notes:

 -Unlike most artisanal ice creams in LA, at Scoops you will not find pints for sale.
-He prefers the customer to go to the store and explore the different flavors in-person.
+He prefers the customer to go to the store and explore the different flavors in person.

 -The motto of Scoops is to expand your palate.

 -Scoops was one of the first ice cream shops in LA to offer groundbreaking and unconventional flavors.
-One of Tai’s favorite ice cream shops was Peddlers Creamery in Downtown LA, an unusual ice cream shop where the workers churned their artisanal ice cream using a bicycle.
+One of Tai’s favorite ice cream shops was the defunct Peddlers Creamery in Downtown LA, an unusual ice cream shop where the workers churned their artisanal ice cream using a bicycle.

 – Some of the most unique flavors at Scoops have been Cuban cigar, Nicotine Mint, Cumin Chocolate, Whiskey and Hot Cheetos.